rethinkdb/rethinkdb-rs/1-reql-language/guide/java.md

 database returns a cursor object.
 As you iterate through the cursor, the server will send documents to the client in batches as they are requested.
 We only have three documents in our example, so we can safely retrieve all the documents at once.
-The `toArray` function automatically iterates through the cursor and puts the documents into a JavaScript array.
+The `toList` function automatically iterates through the cursor and puts the documents into a Java list.

 ## Filter documents based on a condition ##